gryadka/js/README.md

 No, the size of a pluggable storage system would have been of the same magnitude as the Gryadka's current Paxos implementation so only Redis is supported.

-The good news is that the size of the code is tiny so it should be easy to read, understand and rewrite it for any storage of your choice.
+The good news is that the size of the code is tiny therefore it should be easy to read, to understand and to rewriteit for any storage of your choice.

 #### I heard that Raft is simpler than Paxos, why don't you use it?